cryptimeleon/cryptimeleon.github.io/docs/faq.md

 ## Which operating systems do you support?

-Since Java is cross-platform, the libraries should run on Linux/Mac OS and Windows.
+Since Java is cross-platform, the libraries should run on Linux, Mac OS and Windows.
 Keep in mind that we develop on Linux/Mac OS and do not necessarily test on Windows.